gsominsk/ai-trading-tool/memory-bank/progress.md

 [2025-08-06 14:48:00] - **Phase 2: Architectural Refactoring COMPLETE**: The planned architectural refactoring is complete, significantly improving the system's efficiency and observability by eliminating redundant API calls and implementing hierarchical tracing.

 [2025-08-06 14:14:25] - **Phase 1: Service Stabilization COMPLETE**: All critical bug fixes related to `NameError` and `AttributeError` in `MarketDataService` have been implemented, tested, and merged.
 The service is now stable.

-[2025-08-06T14:17:00] - **TASK 1.3 GIT COMMIT COMPLETED**: All changes for replacing mocks with real Binance API calls have been successfully committed to the git repository.

 ## Historical Progress Index (Chronological)
 - [2025-01-06 14:11:57] - Task 1.3 VALIDATION COMPLETED: Real Binance API integration tested successfully